Functional linear regression with truncated signatures: Experimental results

 \subsection{Air quality dataset}

 We conclude this section with a study of the UCI ``Air Quality Data Set'' \citep{de2008field}.
 The data contains the hourly averaged response from 5 metal oxide chemical sensors recorded in a polluted area in Italy during a year (from March 2004 to February 2005).
 Ground truth concentrations are also included, together with temperature and humidity values.
 We restrict our analysis to the study of the concentration of nitrogen dioxide (N02), and more precisely to the prediction of the ground truth value of NO2 at the next hour.
 We consider two situations for the predictor function $X$: a univariate and a multivariate case.
 In the univariate case, we are given the values of the sensor recording the concentration of NO2 during the previous 7 days.
 In this case, the data is in dimension $d=1$ and sampled at $p=168$ values.
 In the multivariate case, we add the information of temperature and relative humidity to $X$, making it a path in dimension $d=3$.
-We show in Figure \ref{fig:samples_air_quality} one sample in the multivariate case (in the univariate case, $X$ consists only of the blue solid curve).
+We show in Fig.~\ref{fig:samples_air_quality} one sample in the multivariate case (in the univariate case, $X$ consists only of the blue solid curve).

-We perform 20 random train/test splits and show in Figure \ref{fig:results_air_quality} a boxplot of the test MSE for each model.
+We perform 20 random train/test splits and show in Fig.~\ref{fig:results_air_quality} a boxplot of the test MSE for each model.
+We do not consider the k-neighbors regression due to its prohibitive running time for the sample size of this dataset (6156 training samples and 3033 test samples).
+Indeed, the other models take a few minutes to run while the k-neighbors regression takes two hours.
 We can see that in the univariate case, the B-Splines perform best.
 However, when more information is taken into account, that is, in the multivariate case, the signature model has the smallest error.
 The error of the three other models almost does not change when information about temperature and humidity is added, whereas the error of the signature linear model is divided by 2.
 We conclude that signatures can extract relevant information from multivariate time series.
 It should be noted that this type of data is increasingly common in modern applications, as the capabilities for recording and storing data are only getting better.